Minefields in Croatia

-Minefields in Croatia cover 258.00 km2 of territory.
-As of 2020, the minefields (usually known as "mine suspected areas") are located in 45 cities and municipalities within 8 counties.
-These areas are thought to contain approximately 17,285 land mines, in addition to unexploded ordnance left over from the Croatian War of Independence.
-Land mines were used extensively during the war by all sides in the conflict; about 1.5 million were deployed.
+Minefields in Croatia were fully cleared in 2026.
+Land mines were used extensively during the Croatian War of Independence by Serbs in the conflict, with about 1.5 million deployed.
 They were intended to strengthen defensive positions lacking sufficient weapons or manpower, but played a limited role in the fighting.

-After the war 13000 km2 of territory was initially suspected to contain mines, but this estimate was later reduced to 1174 km2 after physical inspection.
-As of 2013 demining programs were coordinated through governmental bodies such as the Croatian Mine Action Centre, which was hiring private demining companies employing 632 deminers.
-The areas are marked with 11,454 warning signs.
+After the war, 13000 km2 of territory was initially suspected to contain mines.
+After physical inspection, this estimate was reduced to 1174 km2.
+As of 2013 demining programs were coordinated through governmental bodies such as the Croatian Mine Action Centre, which hired private demining companies employing 632 deminers.
+The areas were marked with 11,454 warning signs.

 As of 4 April 2013, 509 people had been killed and 1,466 injured by land mines in Croatia since the war; with these figures including 60 deminers and seven Croatian Army engineers killed during demining operations.
 In the immediate aftermath of the war, there were about 100 civilian mine casualties per year, but this decreased to below ten per year by 2010 through demining, mine-awareness, and education programs.

-Croatia has spent approximately €450 million on demining since 1998, when the process was taken over by private contractors coordinated by the Croatian Mine Action Centre.
-The cost to complete the demining is estimated at €500 million or more.
-Economic loss to Croatia (due to loss of land use within suspected minefields) is estimated at €47.3 million per year.
+During demining, economic loss to Croatia (due to loss of land use within suspected minefields) was estimated at €47.3 million per year.
+The final cost of demining is estimated at €1.2 billion.